run-ai/docs/docs/admin/workloads/submitting-workloads.md

             !!!
 Note

-                * Data sources that have private credentials that have the status of issues found will be greyed out.
+                * Data sources that are not available will be greyed out.
+                * Assets that are cluster syncing will be greyed out.
                 * Only PVC, Git, and ConfigMap resources are supported.

          5. In the *General field you can: